WillianMattosRibeiro/cardano-nft-contests/index.md

-# Rorschach Algorithm Beasts
+# Rorschach Algorithm Beasts - NFT Collector: Will.M.R#4596 (discord)

 ---

 Original Beasts: <a href="website/original-galery.html">Galery</a>

----

 Hack Your Beast contest: <a href="website/hack-your-beast-galery.html">Created Arts</a>